thiagomarzagao/thiagomarzagao.github.io/_posts/2018-05-08-using-slack-as-middleware.md

 **step 3: receiving `#incoming` messages**

-Alright, now you need a server-side program that will check `#incoming` for new messages - say, every five seconds or so.
+Ok, now you need a server-side program that will check `#incoming` for new messages - say, every five seconds or so.
 By server-side I mean it will run inside your company's network; it needs to run from a machine that has access to your company's databases.
 Here's an example:

 {% highlight python %}
 import time